moosetraveller/arcgispro-notes/cogs/using-python-with-atom-on-cogs-computer.md

 5. Replace content of input field with `C:\Windows\System32\cmd.exe` (unless you know what Powershell is and want to use it)
 6. Close the `Settings tab`
 7. Open Terminal with `Alt+Shift+T` in Atom.io
-8. A new pane opens, press `Enter`
+8. A new pane opens, press `Enter` if you don't see an input cursor
 9. Type in `python` followed by another `Enter`
 10. Voilà, your REPL is ready